copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - The "dtsund-DSM" proposal is implemented, which replaces dragon scale mail with dragon-scaled armor of other types.
   - All dragon scale mail is removed and no longer exists as objects.
-Wishing for dragon scale mail now gives the corresponding set of dragon scales.
+Wishing for dragon scale mail will produce a "that doesn't exist" message.
   - Dragon scales are now worn in the cloak slot.
 Their stats are unchanged:
     3 AC, 0 MC, providing the same extrinsics.
   - Reading enchant armor with scales equipped will always target the scales.